sageserpent-open/americium/gh-pages/docs/core-concepts/reproduction.md

 }
 ```

-This allows index 0 through, causing the assertion to fail.
+This will cause an off-by-one array bounds error when an existing first-tier element is replaced.
 But when we run the test again, **it doesn't catch the bug**!

 Why?
 The configuration isn't quite right.
 We'll fix this in the Forcing Duplicates topic under Advanced Techniques...